 Collaboration Workflow

-Use Collabs projects in ModelBoard to propose work, invite collaborators with permissions, manage assets, and track project status from pending to archived.
+Use Collabs projects in ModelBoard to propose work, invite collaborators with roles and access scopes, manage assets, and track projects.

 What a collaboration is in ModelBoard